(Originally posted December 2017; Updated November 2022)

-So, I was talking with my neighbor the other day about hiring someone to put up my outside Christmas lights.
+So, I was talking with my neighbor about hiring someone to put up my outside Christmas lights.
 One of the boys had been begging me to put them up for a couple of weeks – ever since he saw some of our neighbors’ lights going up.

 Since I tend not to do things if I can’t do it perfectly (Hey, we’re all a work in progress, right?), I thought to have someone else put them up who would be able to line the roof and make them fancy was a great idea.